Juan Carlos Ferrero: 2009: Return to the top 20

 At the Washington Open, Ferrero advanced to the third round, beating Tommy Robredo before a loss to Tommy Haas.
 Ferrero qualified to play the Canada Masters.
-He defeated Lleyton Hewitt in the first round in straight sets, ending Hewitt's three–match winning streak against him.
+He defeated Lleyton Hewitt in the first round in straight sets, ending Hewitt's three-match winning streak against him.
 He then defeated 13th seed Gaël Monfils, before losing once again to Andy Murray.
 Ferrero lost in the first round of the Cincinnati Masters to Marin Čilić.
 He began his campaign at the US Open by defeating Fabrice Santoro in what would be Santoro's last US Open match.
 In the second round, Ferrero mounted a remarkable comeback from two sets down for the third time in his career to defeat Philipp Petzschner in five sets.
 Ferrero lost in the fourth round to eventual champion Juan Martín del Potro in straight sets.
-With this result Ferrero managed to re-enter the top 20, having been ranked No. 115 just five months earlier.
+With this result, Ferrero managed to re-enter the top 20, having been ranked No. 115 just five months earlier.

 At the China Open, Ferrero lost to Fernando Verdasco in the second round.
 He then entered the Shanghai Masters, where he missed out on being seeded by one ranking spot.
-He was crushed in the first round by 13th seed Radek Štěpánek, winning only seven points in the second set.
+He was crushed in the first round by the 13th seed Radek Štěpánek, winning only seven points in the second set.
 He also lost in the first round of the Stockholm Open, to Marcos Baghdatis.
 Ferrero then competed in the Valencia Open but was defeated by Pablo Cuevas in the first round in a three–set battle, after serving for the set at 5–3 in the second set.
 He ended the year ranked No. 23.

 2010: Three titles

 Ferrero had a bad start to the 2010 season.
-He began the year once again at the Auckland Open, where he retired against Michael Lammer with an injury trailing 1–3 in the second round.
+He began the year once again at the Auckland Open, where he retired against Michael Lammer with an injury, trailing 1–3 in the second round.
 At the Australian Open, Ferrero suffered a shock defeat to Ivan Dodig, having been two-sets-to-love up and seemingly cruising to victory.

-As first seed at the Brasil Open, Ferrero rediscovered his form.
-He crushed Łukasz Kubot in the final in 61 minutes, conceding one of his service games but breaking all of Kubot's to win 6-1, 6-0.
+As the first seed at the Brasil Open, Ferrero rediscovered his form.
+He crushed Łukasz Kubot in the final in 61 minutes, conceding one of his service games but breaking all of Kubot's to win 6–1, 6–0.
 At Buenos Aires, Ferrero defeated top seed David Ferrer in the final to take his second title in a row and extend his winning streak to ten matches.
 This victory also raised his ranking to No. 16.
 At the Mexican Open in Acapulco, Ferrero defeated Diego Junqueira, Igor Andreev, defending champion Nicolás Almagro and Juan Mónaco to reach his third consecutive final.
 He then lost to David Ferrer in three sets.
 Both players admitted that Ferrero's fatigue played a major role in the final set.
 Following this tournament, Ferrero became World No. 14, his highest ranking since 11 October 2004.